prateekverma145/SmartScrapAI/readme.md

-# QuickNews - Autonomous AI News Agent 🤖📰
+# SmartScrapAI - Autonomous AI News Agent 🤖📰

-QuickNews is an intelligent AI agent that autonomously searches, summarizes, and publishes news articles.
-Built  industry ready application , it streamlines the process of gathering and publishing news content with zero human intervention.
+This project is an end-to-end news aggregation and summarization tool built with Streamlit that crawls webpages to collect and process news articles.
+Users input a news topic, location, and preferred language through an intuitive interface, triggering a workflow where the application searches for relevant news via DuckDuckGo and then crawls the identified webpages using the Newspaper library to extract full article content.
+The retrieved text is then tokenized and summarized with the "facebook/bart-large-cnn" transformer model, with optional translation applied via GoogleTranslator.
+Finally, the processed articles—complete with original and AI-generated images—are compiled into a cohesive news roundup that can be directly published to Hashnode.

 ![QuickNews Header Image](assets/ss1.png)
 ![QuickNews Header Image](assets/ss2.png)